 Marian Ruth Agree was born in Detroit, Michigan in 1922.
-The daughter of William and Dora Bailies and wife of Philip Agree, she worked in metal sculpture, weaving, and painting.
+The daughter of William and Dora Bailies and wife of Philip Agree, she was an artist who worked in metal sculpture, weaving, and painting.

 Jewish, Agree was passionate about art, politics, and civil rights and those three causes often informed her sculpture.
 Those causes certainly merged, and merged powerfully, in the piece we acquired, 491.

 The sculpture is a modern, not-so-subtle anti-slavery, pro-freedom statement.
 The tag “491” hanging from a hook through the subject’s neck references a slave tag.